Devil-99/Interview_preparation/Fundamentals/JavaScript.md

 ## 1. What is Event Loop ?
 [Youtube Link](https://www.youtube.com/watch?v=EI7sN1dDwcY&ab_channel=JavaBrains)

 Basically javascript maintains a event queue to store all the work systematically as it is a single threaded model.
-And **Event Loop** is a loop that runs untill the queue is being empty and all processes is being executed.
+And **Event Loop** is a loop that runs untill the queue is being empty and all processes are got executed.

 The event loop is actually composed of one or more event queues.
 In each queue, events are handled in a FIFO order.
 It's up to the browser to decide how many queues to have and what form of prioritisation to give them.
 There's no Javascript interface to individual event queues or to send events to a particular queue.